As Chiefs Boost Sports Betting Interest, Missouri Casinos Dip in January

 Isle of Capri Casino in Boonville led the five “out-state” casinos at $7.2 million in revenue for the month.

-Missouri Sports Betting Effort Launched Again
+Sports Betting Efforts Launched Again

 In February, two bills that would legalize sports wagering in Missouri were proposed in the state legislature.